donno2048/restricted-functions/index.md

 Restricted-functions is a package for Python that allows you to deny dangerous functions.

 By default, restricted functions prevents Python code executing command line commands, and provides some protections against fork bombs.
-Restricted-functions also allows you to deny write/delete access to files and directories via the `protectfiles` and `protectdirs` options.
+Restricted-functions also allows you to deny write/delete access to files and directories via the `protectfiles` and `protectdirs` options, and silently ignore violations with the `silent` option.

 ## Installation